Qatar as a mediator in conflict

-Qatar has been acting as a third-party mediator in various conflicts since the 1990s.
-Qatar has mediated negotiations between the United States and the Taliban, the signing of several peace deals for Lebanon, Yemen, Darfur, and Palestine, and hosted political offices for groups like Hamas in Doha.
-In addition, Qatar operated as a key mediator in various international hostage crises, leveraging its unique geopolitical standing and relationships with a wide array of actors, including both state and non-state entities.
+Since the 1990s, Qatar has been mediating third-party negotiations in a number of conflicts.
+Qatar has facilitated negotiations between Ukraine and Russia, Israel and Hamas and Hezbollah, the United States and the Taliban, Iran and Venezuela, and signing of several peace agreements for Lebanon, Yemen, Darfur and Palestine.
+The country has also hosted political offices for groups like Hamas in its capital Doha.
+Qatar also used its unique geopolitical position and links with various state and non-state actors to act as a major mediator in several international hostage crises.

-At the 77th UN General Assembly in 2022, Emir Sheikh Tamim bin Hamad Al-Thani stated that conflict mediation is a key element of Qatar's foreign policy, aiming to establish the country as a dependable international ally.
+Emir Sheikh Tamim bin Hamad Al-Thani said at the 77th UN General Assembly in 2022 that conflict mediation is a key element of Qatar’s foreign policy, with the goal of establishing the country as a reliable international ally.

-The country's approach to mediation has been characterized by some as "soft diplomacy", which involves using its financial resources and political influence to facilitate dialogue between conflicting parties.
+The country's approach to mediation has been described by some as "soft diplomacy," which means that it uses its financial resources and political influence to facilitate negotiations between the opposing sides.